weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 **Additional Exercise** The test vectors below only test the encryption direction for `Speck`.
-Define the decryption direction for the round function and algorihthm and try writing properties and/or test vectors to verify that these functions are inverses.
+Define the decryption direction for the round function and algorithm and try writing properties and/or test vectors to verify that these functions are inverses.
 You may need to try different solvers like `abc` for some property verifications to complete in a reasonable amount of time.